Producing Documentation with appledoc

 - (id) initWithFirstname:(NSString *)firstname surname:(NSString *)surname age:(NSUInteger)age trackPosition:(NSUInteger)trackPosition;

-Notice the @param keyword, it informs appledoc that what follows will use the format:
+that what follows will use the format: appledoc

-Finally we have the method's return type:
+Finally, we have the method's return type:

 /**